jennifermulroy/12-NLP/README.md

 ## Word Clouds

 Word Clouds are used to visually represent text data, the size of each word indicates its frequency.
-A word cloud was generated for Bitcoin and Ethereum.
+A word cloud was generated for Bitcoin and Ethereum using the `WordCloud` library.

 ![bitcoin_cloud](Images/btc_cloud.png)